 To report a missing student, Campus Safety can be reached 24 hours a day, seven days a week, at 920-403-3260.
-Any College employee receiving a missing student report should immediately notify Campus Security so that an investigation can be initiated.
+Any College employee receiving a missing student report should immediately notify Campus Safety so that an investigation can be initiated.

-Students have the option to identify a confidential contact person to be reached by the College no later than 24 hours after the time that the student is determined missing.
+Students have the option to identify a confidential contact person to be reached by St. Norbert College no later than 24 hours after the time that the student is determined missing.
 Each student living in an on-campus student-housing facility may identify a contact person or persons whom the institution shall notify if the student is reported missing to Campus Safety or De Pere police.
 This is in addition to an emergency contact person, but the emergency contact person may be the same individual.
 Contact information will be accessible only to authorized campus officials and law enforcement and may not be disclosed outside of a missing-person investigation.
-If, on investigation of the official report, Campus Safety determines that the missing student has not returned to campus, the College will initiate the emergency contact procedures, in accordance with the student's designation, within 24 hours.
-Students may designate a confidential contact person by using the link on the Campus Safety website or by signing into their KnightLine account.
+If, on investigation of the official report, SNC Campus Safety determines that the missing student has not returned to campus, St. Norbert College will initiate the emergency contact person by using the link on the Campus Safety website or by signing into their KnightLine account.

-The College recognizes that there may be times when students are at risk or are missing, and these incidents are reported to the college by roommates, family members or other concerned persons.
+St. Norbert College recognizes that there may be times when students are at risk or are missing, and these incidents are reported to the college by roommates, family members or other concerned persons.
 It is the policy of Campus Safety to accept every missing-student report and to actively investigate any report of a missing student.
-If a member of the College campus community has reason to believe that a student is missing, all possible efforts are made to locate the student to determine his or her state of health and well-being.
-Any person receiving a complaint of a missing student should immediately notify Campus Safety of the circumstances.
-If, upon investigation, it is determined that the student is missing, College Campus Safety will do the following:
+If a member of the St. Norbert College campus community has reason to believe that a student is missing, all possible efforts are made to locate the student to determine his or her state of health and well-being.
+Any person receiving a complaint of a missing student should immediately notify

+Campus Safety of the circumstances.
+If, upon investigation, it is determined that the student is missing, St. Norbert College Campus Safety will do the following:

-- Contact the confidential contact identified by such student in accordance with the college policy (see below) within 24 hours. - If the student is under 18 years of age, and not an emancipated individual, the College will immediately contact the custodial parent or legal guardian of such student.
-This is in addition to any confidential contact designated by the student.
+- Contact the confidential contact identified by such student in accordance with the college policy (see below) within 24 hours. - If the student is under 18 years of age, and not an emancipated individual, St. Norbert College will immediately contact the custodial parent or legal guardian of such student.
+This is in addition to any confidential contact designated by the student. - If either does not apply to a student determined to be a missing person, SNC Campus Safety will inform the De Pere Police Department.